 "Credit card debt can put a serious drag on your net worth."

-If getting rid of your credit card is one of your financial goals, use these steps to achieve your credit card debt free goal.
+If getting rid of your credit card debt is one of your financial goals, use these steps to achieve your credit card debt free goal.

 1. Stop Adding To Your Debt